Joshua-Enrico/holberton-system_engineering-devops/0x00-shell_basics/README.md

 the result is `rm /tmp/holberton/betty`.

 9.Delete the directory holberton that is in the /tmp directory.
-To delete a directory we use `mkdir`command with following sintaxys `mkdir "directory or path where is located`. the result is `mkdir /tmp/holberton`.
+To delete a directory we use `rmdir`command with following sintaxys `rmdir "directory or path where is located`. the result is `rmdir /tmp/holberton`.

 10.Write a script that changes the working directory to the previous one.
 Here we use `cd`command with its variant `-` to change directory to the previous directory you were in.